Class Composer Frequently Asked Questions

 Yes.
 Administration will have access to the historical record of every student.
 Teachers will have access to the historical record of their specific students.

 Can we customize the program to fit our needs?

 Yes.
 You can create your own unique identifiers and assessment fields during the initial setup process.
 These will appear in the Student Card and in the Digital Data Wall.
-You can also create unique Progress Monitoring categories.

 Can your system support RTI and MTSS?